Junkgineer/Access-Object-Exporter/README.md

 _This was written to accommodate exporting multiple HUGE Access databases that would otherwise be far too time consuming.
 If you don't have many forms, queries, or modules in your database, it's probably faster and easier to just do it manually._

-_Access databases are typically created by people who don't really know how to do it properly, and are ad-hoc.
+_Access databases are typically created by people who don't really know how to do proper SQL databases, and are ad-hoc.
 Microsoft recognizes this and makes Access very forgiving.
 Therefore, they can have all kinds of messy problems, including special characters in table/column names that would normally be illegal.
 There are a couple places in this module that attempts to fix these, but is by no means all-inclusive.
 Feel free to add checks of your own._

 _This code is messy.
 I wrote it to use with a much larger application, and post processing occurs there.
 You will probably need to do the same, particularly with the VBA json's._